zstd

 zstd will by default use one thread.
 It needs the -T for threads option to utilize more cores/threads. -T0 will make it auto-detect the number of real cores (not threads) and use them all.

-Compressing using all cores and the best (apart from Ultra) compression is done with:
+Compressing using all cores and the highest (default is 3) compression is done with:

 Decompressing is similar:

-You can use multiple cores for decompression too but it is typically pointless.
+You can use multiple cores for decompression too, but it is gain is minimal.

 The Linux kernel supports building zstd support into the kernel (CONFIG_ZSTD_COMPRESS and CONFIG_ZSTD_DECOMPRESS).
 That support can be used to compress the kernel itself, zswap, file system compression (for btrfs and squashfs) and other things the Linux kernel likes to compress.